 For general strength and endurance adaptations, aim for sets of between 12 and 20 reps.
 For maximum strength, go for sets of 6-12 reps.
 As with all other strength training exercises, the goal is to dial in the amount of weight so your muscles fatigue within the desired rep range.

 Since everyone’s fitness level is different, it’s tough to give recommendations about how much weight to use in an article like this.
 The best advice is to start low and add weight as you learn how much you can handle and as you get stronger.
 Especially during the chest flies described below, you’ll want to start quite low to avoid shoulder injury.

 If you’re working with a split routine (where you train different body parts on different days), it’s appropriate to pair chest work with tricep work since many of the best chest exercises for women work the triceps as well.

 Finally, make sure to stretch your upper body before and after chest exercises to lubricate joints, increase range of motion, and prevent injury.
-Read our Upper Body Stretching Exercises article to learn more about how to stretch your upper body.
+Read our upper body stretching article to learn more about how to stretch your upper body.
 Also be sure to check out our Upper Body Workout for Women article for even more great exercise tips to build a killer upper body.

 Best Chest Exercises for Women